 Cornmeal is the perfect food to keep your worms lively and healthy.
 This is a simple trick that makes keeping a worm bin easier than ever.
 During the winter months, if you want to go on vacation, simply sprinkling a layer of cornmeal on the top of your bin, will give your worms a fresh supply of food the entire time.

 Cornmeal is the answer if you don't have enough kitchen scraps to feed.
-In our house, we share the kitchen scraps with the chicken, goats, and worms, so sometimes our indoor bin d...oesn't get a full feeding.
-I keep a bag of organic cornmeal in the pantry for just this reason.Continue to 5 of 5 below.
+To supplement kitchen scraps in your indoor bin, keep a bag of organic cornmeal in the pantry for just this reason.Continue to 5 of 5 below.

 05 of 05